vltn-old/StartingProjectAutomation/README.md

 python <the path to the python script .py> %1 %2 %3
 ```

 !!!
 Modulo symbols with number are very important.
-There pass argument to the python script.
+There pass argument to the python script..